masoudfard/Data-Science/README.md

 # Data-Science #
-An open-source Data Science repository to learn and apply towards solving real-world problems in Australia.
+An open-source Data Science repository containing portfolio of projects completed by me for academic, self learning, and hobby purposes.
+Presented in the form of iPython Notebooks.
+Contents
+---
 These are some Machine Learning and Data Mining algorithms and models help you to understand your data and derive meaning from it.

 ### Supervised Learning ###